Wtorek007/Model-for-predicting-biomass/README.md

 ## Notes / constraints

 - This repository vendors a large amount of code under `third_party/`. **Do not edit `third_party/`**.
-- Dataset files and model weights are not included in this repository; you must provide them locally.
+- Dataset files and model weights are not included in this repository; you must provide them locally e.g Google Colab!